Skip to main content

 Flora Ecosystems

 The park's defining ecosystem is the Valdivian temperate rainforest, one of the most ecologically significant and least understood forest types in the world.
-The dominant trees are the alerce (Fitzroya cupressoides), whose ancient multi-stemmed individuals can reach 4 meters in diameter; coihue (Nothofagus dombeyi); mañío macho (Podocarpus nubigenus); and arrayán.
+The dominant trees are the alerce (Fitzroya cupressoides), whose ancient multi-stemmed individuals can reach over 2 metres in diameter; coihue (Nothofagus dombeyi); mañío macho (Podocarpus nubigenus); and arrayán.
 The understory is dense with bamboo (Chusquea culeou), tree ferns, numerous mosses, and lichens.
 Above the tree line, Nothofagus pumilio (lenga) forms low wind-pruned thickets transitioning to subalpine meadows.
 The park contains the highest concentration of old-growth alerce forest remaining in Argentina, with some groves completely unlogged.

 Geology